 We will use this personal and special category data to comply with our legal obligations and duties, and where it is necessary to protect individuals from harm or injury.

-The legal basis under General Data Protection Regulation (GDPR) Article 6 (1) are:
+The legal basis under UK General Data Protection Regulation (UK GDPR) Article 6 (1) are:

-The legal basis under GDPR Article 9 (2) for special category data are:
+The legal basis under UK GDPR Article 9 (2) for special category data are:

 To legally share data for research, local authorities and MHCLG will rely on the Digital Economy Act 2017.